Board Officers

 Associate Professor of Educational Psychology

-Chair, Texas Commissioner of Education’s Advisory Council for Gifted Education
+Former Chair, Texas Commissioner of Education’s Advisory Council for Gifted Education

 Dr. Kettler conducts research on access to advanced academic learning opportunities in schools, including access to gifted education.
-He studies the features of learning designs that support outcomes of exceptional performance including the development of critical thinking and creative capacity.
-His book, Modern Curriculum for Gifted and Advanced Academic Students (Prufrock Press, 2016) won the Legacy Award for the best scholarly book in the field of gifted education in the United States in 2016.
+He studies the features of learning designs that support outcomes of exceptional performance, including the development of critical thinking and creative capacity.
+His book Modern Curriculum for Gifted and Advanced Academic Students (Prufrock Press, 2016) won the Legacy Award for the best scholarly book in the field of gifted education in the United States in 2016.

 Dr. Kristina Collins